idaholab/mastodon/doc/content/manuals/include/materials/fp_isolator-theory.md

       caption=Components of a single Friction Pendulum<sup>TM</sup> bearing [citep:EPS]

 !media media/materials/fp_isolator/fp_sectionalview.png
-      style=width:51%;margin-left:0%;margin-right:4%;float:right;
+      style=width:50.39%;margin-left:1%;margin-right:4%;float:right;
       id=fig:fp_sectionalview
       caption=Sectional view of a single concave Friction Pendulum<sup>TM</sup> bearing [citep:manishkumarmceer2015b]

 !row-end!

 Continuum modeling of FP bearings is computationally expensive and impractical for applications involving structures with tens to hundreds of bearings.
 Hence a two-node model developed by [citet:manishkumarmceer2015b] is adopted here.
 The bottom node represents the concave sliding surface, and the top node represents the articulated slider.
-The two-node model has six degrees of freedom (3 translations and 3 rotations), at each node and is capable of simulating nonlinear hysteric behavior in the FP bearing. [fig:fp_physicalmodel] reproduced from [citet:manishkumarEESD2014], shows the physical model and spring representation of the two-node isolator element.
+The two-node model has six degrees of freedom (3 translations and 3 rotations), at each node and is capable of simulating nonlinear hysteric behavior in the FP bearing.
+The physical model and spring representation of the two-node isolator element is shown [here](manuals/include/materials/lr_isolator-theory.md#lrisolator).

-!media media/materials/fp_isolator/fp_physicalmodel.png
-       style=width:60%;margin-left:175px;float:center;
-       id=fig:fp_physicalmodel
-       caption=Discrete, two-noded model of an FP bearing: (a) degrees of freedom, and (b) discrete spring representation [citep:manishkumarEESD2014].

 #### Force-displacement relationship